-Background:

-Washington's major business tax is the business and occupation (B&O) tax.
+Background: Washington's major business tax is the business and occupation (B&O) tax.
 The B&O tax is imposed on the gross receipts of business activities conducted within the state, without any deduction for the costs of doing business.
-Revenues are deposited in the state General Fund.
+The tax is imposed on the gross receipts from all business activities conducted within the state.
+Revenues are deposited in the state general fund.
 A business may have more than one B&O tax rate, depending on the types of activities conducted.
-Rate categories for the B&O tax are as follows:
+Currently, there are six different B&O tax rates.
+The three principal rates are: